lnx1288/COA-all-in-one/README.md

     * You have thoroughly reviewed and practiced the [COA exam topics](https://www.openstack.org/coa/requirements)
-    * You are able to perform these COA exam tasks:
+    * You are able to perform these [COA exam tasks](https://www.openstack.org/coa/requirements):
       * without referring to the online doc for every task
       * without referring to personal notes or cheat sheets
       * without referring to content from a class
       * without relying on the online help or man pages

         If you use help (`--help`), do you understand the output?
+Practice using `--help` as the only tool available to get through any task.

 ## Exam tips